-Find out more about the Hertie School’s new online certificate and register now.
+Find out more about the Hertie School’s new programme.

 Take a closer look at the admissions process, student life and more.

 The Hertie School hosts a wide range of public events throughout the year.
 Please note that registration is mandatory and right of admission is reserved.